CheerfulPianissimo/cheerfulpianissimo.github.io/GSOC/GSOC.md

 In a tad bit more detail:

-Wayshot is a screen capture *client* for Wayland compositors (which in this instance act as servers) that implement the [wlr-screencopy](https://wayland.app/protocols/wlr-screencopy-unstable-v1)  protocol (which at this point is mostly compositors based on the [wlroots](https://github.com/swaywm/wlroots) library including the amazing [sway](https://en.wikipedia.org/wiki/Sway_(window_manager)) compositor which is used by yours truly).
+Wayshot is a screen capture *client* for Wayland compositors (which in this instance act as servers) that implement the [wlr-screencopy](https://wayland.app/protocols/wlr-screencopy-unstable-v1)  protocol (which at this point is mostly compositors based on the [wlroots](https://github.com/swaywm/wlroots) library like [sway](https://en.wikipedia.org/wiki/Sway_(window_manager)) , river, etc).
 > [!question]- What is a Wayland Compositor?
 > It's basically a program that manages how all *other* programs on your system are displayed.
 All your programs draw stuff and pass it to your compositor which ultimately draws them onto your monitor after adding stuff like window decorations.
 It's kinda a big part of the Linux desktop user experience